JuliaEnergy/PowerDynamics.jl/docs/src/julia_workflow.md

 This loop is the productive heart of Julia work.
 The persistent REPL keeps everything compiled and warm; Revise keeps your library code in sync with what's on disk; the companion package gives all your reusable logic a clean home.

-A few patterns to lean on:

-- **One example script per scenario or figure.** Keep them readable end-to-end.
-- **Helpers in `src/`, narrative in `examples/`.** If a script gets too dense with setup, that setup belongs in the package.
-- **`test/runtests.jl`** is optional for a research companion, but a small test file is one of the cheapest ways to catch regressions when you `update` your environment.
-Even just a few `@test`s on the highest-level functions pays for itself.
-See the [Julia `Test` stdlib documentation](https://docs.julialang.org/en/v1/stdlib/Test/) for what you can write there.

 ## From companion package to shared library

 One of the nicest properties of the companion-package pattern is that it sets you up for a smooth transition when your "private helpers" turn out to be useful to other people too.